Hellraiser: Bloodline: Themes

-Kane identifies several themes in the film.
+Paul Kane identifies several themes in the film.
 The first, time, is evident in the film's non-linear narrative, which takes place in the past, present, and future.
 Kane compares the flashbacks told from the future with time travel stories.
-Though Paul does not travel through time, he succeeds in his task, Kane writes, because of his knowledge of the past, including his ancestors' plans and their failings.
-The characters frequently reference time in dialog, and clocks are a common background element, especially in Phillip's toy shop.
+Though Dr. Paul Merchant (Ramsay) does not travel through time, he succeeds in his task, Kane writes, because of his knowledge of the past, including his ancestors' plans and their failings.
+The characters frequently reference time in dialog, and clocks are a common background element, especially in Phillip (Ramsay)'s toy shop.
 In the space station, a countdown announces the time until the Elysium Configuration will kill Pinhead and his fellow Cenobites.
 Before he dies, Pinhead announces, "I am forever!"

 Toys and game-playing are a common theme in the film series, all of which feature the Lament Configuration, a mystical puzzle box created by a toymaker.
 Kane identifies these themes as "much more blatant" in Bloodline.
 In the original shooting script, demonic gamblers served Angelique.
 She plays sexual games with her victims, and Pinhead toys with mortals for amusement.
-Kane draws parallels to video games when John uses a computer to design the Elysium Configuration, and Kane compares the space station scenes to a shoot 'em up game in which Paul insists only he can win the endgame.
-Pinhead makes many references to game-playing, including when he kills John, and John's wife, Bobbi, references game-playing when she sends Pinhead back to Hell.
+Kane draws parallels to video games when John (Ramsay) uses a computer to design the Elysium Configuration, and Kane compares the space station scenes to a shoot 'em up game in which Paul insists only he can win the endgame.
+Pinhead makes many references to game-playing, including when he kills John, and John's wife, Bobbi (Kim Myers), references game-playing when she sends Pinhead back to Hell.